 It is important that children socialize with people outside their homes.
 Children need to become comfortable with individuals other than their parents.
 Childcare centers and schools are essential for these purposes.

 At first, it will be hard for some children to transition from home to a childcare setting but with time they will become comfortable with educators and other children.
-It will be beneficial for their growth, learning, and socialization.
+It will be beneficial for their growth, early learning, and socialization.
 The great thing about early childhood educators is that they can create a welcoming environment for children to make them feel right at home.

 4. Teach children cooperation

 Early childhood educators have become key individuals when it comes to guiding and teaching children in early childhood education center and school settings.
 What the children learn in these settings they can take home with them.